SRIIIXI/TreOnzDesktop/README.md

-# VertexStudio
+# TreOnzDesktop
-Desktop interface for Vertex developed in GTK4
+Light and lean desktop for FreeBSD in Qt6